jdgoldie/test-kotlin-akka/README.md

 # test-kotlin-akka

-Playing around with how to get "Kotlinish" looking Akka Actors
+Testing how to write Akka Actors that look like Kotlin instead of Java.